smurphin/smurphin.github.io/_posts/2023-06-07-how-I-structure-my-terraform-projects.md

 tags: [IaC, Infrastructure, Terraform]
 #author: John Doe
 ---
-Harnessing the power of Terraform, we segment resources and utilize environment-specific `tfvars` for a nimble, scalable, and collaborative infrastructure management experience.
+Harnessing the power of Terraform, I segment resources and utilize environment-specific `tfvars` for a nimble, scalable, and collaborative infrastructure management experience.

 ## Scaling Your Terraform Projects: A Structured Approach